-- 1. Create a new installation bundle . - 2.
+- 1. Download a new installation bundle. - 2.
 Transfer the installation bundle to the production machine using any acceptable method, such as a USB flash drive or SCP. - 3.
 Extract the bundle and move into the newly-created teradici-pcoip-cmsg-bundle directory:

-'''

-tar xzvf teradici-pcoip-cmsg-bundle.tar.gz
+tar xzvf pcoip-cmsg-setup\darksite-<version>.el8.tar.gz cd teradici-pcoip-cmsg-bundle/dependencies

-cd teradici-pcoip-cmsg-bundle

-'''

-4. Install the PCoIP Connection Manager
+4 Install the PCoIP Connection Manager